pheygiod/tipsy_regression/README.md

 # General Information
 I’m uploading the code of the linear regression model I trained on wine data!💻🍷

 The goal was to explore the correlation between wine price and wine rating to see if the former influences the latter.
-I extracted the data from the web and then built and trained a linear regression ML model to make predictions about the future.
+I extracted the data from the web and then built and trained a linear regression ML model to make predictions about wine rating given their price.
 I also want to support other coders who are wine lovers just like me and are willing to train their own regressor!🗺️🔎👣

 I used a red-wine dataset available on Kaggle, made up of 8666 datapoints.
 I then explored the data, cleansed it, analysed it, and then I built and trained the model.